Skip to main content

 4. If you determine that the incident is not a threat, dismiss it as a false positive:

-• If you selected multiple incidents, select the Edit status button above the table.
+• Select the Edit status button above the table.

 Alert Edit Status page